How to improve employee engagement

 Online chat forum

-Everything has moved to the digital age now that it’s 2017, why not bring the workplace communications system there too?
+Everything has moved to the digital age.
+Why not bring the workplace communications system there too?
 Set up an online forum for colleagues to chat, share ideas, create ideas boards, post birthday messages – whatever they feel is important to their work life.
-It important to give your employees a creative outlet.
+It is important to give your employees a creative outlet.

 Check out Google, and other digital start-up companies and invest in the workforce.